Your Rights and Our Legal Bases

 We process your information for our legitimate interests, and those of third parties, while applying appropriate safeguards that protect your privacy, rights and interests.
 We do this to:

 - Market the Services, activities on Strava and other commercial products or services.
-For example, our partners may pay us to promote their products, services, events, gear or devices on Strava.
+For example, our partners may pay us to promote their products and services on Strava.
 This is one of the ways we are able to provide the Services on a sustainable basis.
-We provide you with controls and safeguards, including the ability to object.

 - Maintain our business by conducting research and continuously improving the Services so as to offer innovative and customised offerings to our members and partners.

-- Convert it into aggregated form for use by us and our partners.
+- Convert your information into aggregated form for use by us and our partners.
 Our partners may use this information to improve infrastructure, such as with Strava Metro, or for other commercial purposes including developing useful insights.
 We also aggregate information to generate our Global Heatmap.

-- Keep the Services safe and secure by using information to prevent or detect violations of our Terms of Service, fraud or abuse, and other harmful or illegal conduct.
+- Keep the Services safe and secure by using information to prevent or detect violations of our Terms of Service or Community Standards, fraud or abuse, and other harmful or illegal conduct.
 We may also share information with third parties, including law enforcement agencies for this purpose.

 - Promote the Services, including email and in-product marketing campaigns to inform you about our Services.

-- Encourage users to find new ways to interact, including activities, followers, clubs, challenges, or events.
+- Customize the Services for you.
+We may suggest segments, routes, challenges, or clubs that may interest you, athletes that you may want to follow, or new features that you may want to try.
 We rely on our legitimate interest in retaining members when ensuring that we offer new opportunities, such as showing routes or segments of interest to our community, and we may use location information when suggesting such opportunities.

 California Member Rights